vkalinovski/Balanced_Quant_Agents/README.md

 ## What makes the test honest

-- Signal and risk choices are selected only from observations dated 2020 or earlier.
+- Signal and risk choices are selected only from observations dated 2020 or earlier
-- The balanced score rewards Sharpe, Calmar, rolling-window stability, and lower turnover.
+- The balanced score rewards Sharpe, Calmar, rolling-window stability, and lower turnover
-- Validation constraints cap drawdown and volatility instead of targeting paper returns.
+- Validation constraints cap drawdown and volatility instead of targeting paper returns
-- All positions are delayed by one trading day after signal formation.
+- All positions are delayed by one trading day after signal formation
-- Volatility and drawdown controls use lagged data only.
+- Volatility and drawdown controls use lagged data only
-- Gross exposure has a hard 1.25x cap in the selected model.
+- Gross exposure has a hard 1.25x cap in the selected model
-- Results include explicit turnover costs and retain losing years.
+- Results include explicit turnover costs and retain losing years
-- Input files are frozen and recorded with SHA-256 hashes in the run manifest.
+- Input files are frozen and recorded with SHA-256 hashes in the run manifest

 ## Strategy